-Where do I send the documents required to apply for a substitute teaching license through the Ohio Department of Education?
+How do I apply for a substitute teaching license through the Ohio Department of Education?

-A college transcript will be uploaded to your ODE SAFE account to process your license.
-BCI & FBI background checks should be sent to ODE and Hamilton County ESC.
+- BCI & FBI background checks should be sent to both ODE and Hamilton County ESC.

 What college degree is required for a substitute license?